bitrix24/b24restdocs/api-reference/crm/auxiliary/enum/crm-enum-address-type.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- missing response in case of error
+- no response in case of error
-- missing response in case of success
+- no response in case of success
 - no examples in other languages

 {% endnote %}